Skip to content

 Obligation Optional

-Purpose To point the user to new item(s)
+Purpose To point the user to a newer item(s).

-Entry Guidelines Enter the ID of the related item(s) that should be used instead.
+Entry Guidelines Enter the ID of the newer item(s) that should be used instead.

 Element Set DCMI